mataxelle/Blog_OPCR/README.md

 ## General info

-Project : Develop a professional blog using PHP, MVC architecture and and Twig.
+Project : Develop a professional blog using PHP, MVC architecture and Twig.
 Include all users access and admin gestion.

 ## Features